AlisAquilae/Academia/content/Notes/Summaries/Advanced Hydrological Systems Analysis/AHSA Summary Lectures.md

 Our goal is to find parameters which best fit the 'true' signal, rather than the noisy observations.
 We can never know these parameters, but we can give a confidence estimate of where we think the best parameters are situated approximately.
 For this, we make a few assumptions:
 1. We assume our parameters to be normally distributed, with a mean of $0$, a variance $\sigma^2$ and independent of each other (i.e. we assume homoscedasticity)
+2. We assume linearity
-2. We expect some parameter value, $p^o$, to be equal to the parameter value we fitted, $p^t$.
+3. We expect some parameter value, $p^o$, to be equal to the parameter value we fitted, $p^t$.
-3. We express our uncertainty in terms of the variance of the optimal parameter, which we calculate as
+4. We express our uncertainty in terms of the variance of the optimal parameter, which we calculate as

 $$
 \begin{aligned}